The Function of a Paragraph

 - An alternative consideration e.g. time vs money.

-Put some thought into topics for your paragraphs and do some brainstorming to come up with good ways to relate or link them.
+Put some thought into topics for your paragraphs and brainstorm to come up with good ways to relate or link them.

 A transition of some type will also be needed to connect the last body paragraph to your concluding paragraph.
 One possibility is to summarize the third (or last) body paragraph by reminding readers of the points in the preceding paragraphs.
 Every point or topic does not need to be fully restated, which happens in your conclusion, but you could refer to one example, character or detail to combine ideas and to signal the end is near.